top of page

 Out and About

-On our visit we booked an eye to eye encounter with the giraffes.
+On one of our visits we booked an eye to eye encounter with the giraffes.
 We were lucky that on that day the baby, Inkosi, born in October 2019, was out and about with his Mum, Kitoto, and his Dad, Armani.
 The zebras were not out in the enclosure that day as they alternate days with Inkosi.
 We watched the giraffe family feeding and were lucky that Armani came over to us and we were able to hand feed him.
 Such beautiful creatures!

 Buy your tickets online and skip the queues during school holidays.
 For all admission prices head to https://perthzoo.wa.gov.au/visiting-perth-zoo.

 You can pack a picnic and grab a spot on the central lawns but beware of the ravens getting into your food - if it is not entirely sealed in an esky or similar hire a locker to avoid the problem!
-You can buy food, snacks and drinks at Wild Bites Cafe or the vending machines scattered around the zoo.

 So much to see, no idea where to begin?
 Perth Zoo has a couple of suggested itineraries to help make sure you pack the most into your day.
-You can also join a ride on zebra tour or a free walking tour.
+You can also join a ride on zebra car tour or a free walking tour.
 Check out the insider tips from the zookeepers for more information on these tours as well as the best times to visit the different animals.
 Plan your visit around the animal feeding times and zookeeper talk schedule.

 You can grab a hardcopy map at the zoo or download an interactive map here (much more fun!)